pablos123/ctrl_tabs/README.md

 This add-on is for you!
 Now you change tabs with `Ctrl+<tab_number>`.

-New keyboard shorcuts you unlock with this add-on:
+New keyboard shortcuts you unlock with this add-on:

 - `Ctrl+[1-9]` move to the tab number.
 - `Ctrl+0` move to the last tab.